oliverstickel/oliverstickel.github.io/index.md

 *Private foundation for initial infrastructure, about 300.000€.*

 `2024-2026`
 **S4S** and **FILL** were education-focused projects on learning in and with (virtual) laboratories and building up capabilities for multimedia production.
-I managed both projects' finances in their second half.
+I was responsible for the financial management and budget controlling of both projects in their second half.
 *Stiftung Innovation in der Hochschullehre ('foundation for digital teaching in academia'), about 420.000€ and 400.000€.*

 `2023-today`